mcornea/mcornea.github.io/_posts/2015-04-19-graphing-car-metrics-into-the-cloud-with-raspberry-pi.markdown

 - Data destination

 Once I got all the sensor data I needed to graph it somehow.
-This would be the easiest task since I've already used Graphite before and knew how is easy is to just pass data and then it did all the graphing stuff.
+This would be the easiest task since I've already used Graphite before and knew how easy it is to just pass the data and then it did all the graphing stuff.

 - Data processor